mapbox/tilelive-mapnik/README.md

 ### Installation

-    npm install tilelive
-    npm install tilelive-mapnik
+    npm install tilelive tilelive-mapnik

-Though tilelive is not a dependency of `tilelive-mapnik` you will want to install it to actually make use of `tilelive-mapnik` through a reasonable API.
+Though `tilelive` is not a dependency of `tilelive-mapnik` you will want to install it to actually make use of `tilelive-mapnik` through a reasonable API.